-- All current employees as soon as possible, and then on an annual basis. - Newly hired employees within 30 days of their first day of employment (RCW 41.04.045).
+- All current employees on an annual basis. - Newly hired employees within 30 days of their first day of employment. - Separated employees upon separation from employment (RCW 41.04.045).

-OFM also recommends providing this information to separated employees upon separation, but this is not required by state law.
 Employers should include PSLF eligibility letters in their onboarding and offboarding processes.